top of page

 My Favorites:

-Unfortunately, the breba crop is lower in quality, sugar content, and taste.
+The breba crop is lower in quality, sugar content, and taste than their main crop counterparts.
 Only a few varieties produce breba that rival their main crop.
-Therefore, my favorite varieties are chosen based on their taste.
-These are:
+That's what I thought until I ripened some incredible brebas in 2024.

 • The Adriatic or Verdino figs